 Saturn is making its closest approach to Earth and we would like to give the public a chance to see it through telescopes.
-Planetarium Manager Mike Murray will host a presentation about the current night sky, focusing on Saturn and how to observe it with binoculars and telescopes.
+At 9pm, Planetarium Manager Mike Murray will host a presentation in the Dome360 Theater called Gateway to the Stars in order to illustrate the evening sky.
+The show will focus on Saturn and how to observe it with binoculars and telescopes.
 If weather permits, there will be observing with telescopes and binoculars after the presentation.
 This is a free event.

 This one hour presentation will focus on the summer sky.
 We will give you a tour of